kathesch/GeoCoordinates.jl/README.md

 ## API

-Given coordinates in LLA, London for example, (51.5072°N, 0.12°W, 2m), we can obtain a vector of ECEF (X,Y,Z) coordinates.
+Given coordinates in LLA, London for example, (51.5072°N, 0.12°W, 2m), we can obtain a vector of ECEF (X,Y,Z) coordinates using ```lla2xyz(lat, long, altitude)```.

-(Latitudes and longitudes are taken as positive degree values being North and East respectively.)
+Latitudes and longitudes are taken as positive degree values being North and East respectively.

 ```julia
 julia> lla2xyz(51.5072, 0.12, 2)